alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 | GCN | -8.60 ± 1.41 | 17.76 ± 0.97 |
 | GraphSAGE | -5.82 ± 1.21 | 14.47 ± 0.97 |

-We can see that the GraphSAGE model is well-suited to the MVC task, and is able to perform well on larger out-of-distribution graphs.
+We can see that the GraphSAGE model also performs well on larger out-of-distribution graphs.
+However, note that default hyperparameters were used for all GNN variants.
+Hyperparameter tuning would improve performance and may also change the rankings of the GNN variants considered here.

 <!-- | Embedding Dimension | Mean Reward | Mean Episode Length |
 |-------|-------------|---------------------|